nehaarya352-wq/active-directory-security-lab/README.md

 ## ⚠️ Disclaimer

-This project was created for educational purposes in an isolated virtual laboratory environment.
+This project was created for educational purposes inside a controlled virtual laboratory environment.

-All security testing and experimentation should be performed only on systems for which you have explicit authorization.
+All testing and security experimentation should be performed only on systems for which you have permission or authorization.